rickstaa/livepeer-setup/README.md

 ## Monitoring System

 You can check out the `monitoring` folder for insights into our monitoring system.
 For more information, consult the [monitoring README](monitoring/README.md).

+## Contributing

+Feel free to open an issue if you have ideas on how to make this repository better or if you want to report a bug!
+All contributions are welcome. :rocket: Please consult the [contribution guidelines](CONTRIBUTING.md) for more information.